galasa-dev/galasa.dev/src/markdown-pages/docs/upgrading.md

 ## Upgrading (online)

-You can get the upgrade your version of Galasa by completing the following steps:
+You can upgrade your version of Galasa by completing the following steps:

 1. Download the appropriate version of the Galasa CLI for your machine architecture from the <a href="https://github.com/galasa-dev/cli/releases" target="_blank"> Galasa CLI repository</a> in GitHub.
 2. Re-name the your existing `galasactl` binary so that you can re-name the Galasa binary that you just downloaded to `galasactl` to replace it.